 Whether rain or shine, there is an argument to be made to protect yourself, or just your device, from anything that comes from above.
 The main idea here is that rain is bad for your drone and that direct sunlight makes it very hard to see your FPV display.
 There are a number of solutions to shield your controller from the sun, including cutting and folding into shape that Amazon box your drone shipped in.

 If you do not want to build your own, you can buy one of the many generic or device specific sunshades.
-DJI recently announced a dedicated shade for the Mavic Pro, I’ll let you know how it goes when it eventually gets here.
+DJI has a dedicated shade for the Mavic line, I’ll let you know how it goes when it eventually gets here.
 Update: It’s here – I don’t like how the DJI sun shade attaches to the antennae, but otherwise it is great, folds down nice and is just enough to help you see your screen.

-Please resist getting an umbrella or anything that would put you out of line-of-sight to your drone.
+Please resist getting an the sort of umbrella or shade that would put you out of line-of-sight to your drone.

 I cannot rightly promote any specific unit here, but this link will help you start your search for the perfect sunshade on Amazon.